Uzair-Waseem-390/Uzair-Waseem-390/README.md

 │  Financial Logic   │  FIFO costing, audit trails, no silent drift     │ │  Multi-tenancy     │  Isolated from row 1 — not bolted on later       │
-│  Caching           │  Logical partitions, never one flat Redis pool   │ │  Rate Limiting     │  Sliding-window, IP-aware, proxy-spoofing-safe   │
-│  Security          │  Token blacklisting, OAuth2, env-separated       │
+│  Caching           │  Logical partitions, never one flat Redis pool   │ │  Rate Limiting     │  Sliding window, IP-aware, proxy-spoofing-safe   │ │  Security          │  Token blacklisting, OAuth2, env-separated       │
 │  Observability     │  If you can't measure it, you can't fix it       │ │  Leadership        │  Own the site end-to-end, review the team's code│